Release notes

 **Support for allowing any headers during CORS requests**

 IMSG can now allow any headers in CORS requests.
-Enabling this feature reflect the value of access-control-request-headers into the response access-control-allow-headers.
+Enabling this feature reflect the value of `access-control-request-headers` into the response `access-control-allow-headers`.
 Use with care.

 **Environment variable changes**

-CORS_ALLOW_ANY_HEADERS has been added.
-Set to true to enable.
+Set to `true` to enable.

-IMSG: 17.4.0
+## IMSG: 17.4.0

 **2021-01-20**